djorlando24/pyLabDataLogger/INSTALL.md

 - for Picoscope devices, install pico-python https://github.com/colinoflynn/pico-python

-- For Agilent 33220A, usbtmc driver is required.
+- For Agilent 33220A, thorlabs TSP01 and power meters, Rigol DG1000Z via usb, usbtmc driver is required.
   See thirdParty/usbtmc or download yourself from https://github.com/python-ivi/python-usbtmc

 - For ALSA audio devices, pyalsaaudio